K2ercom/k2er_doc/docs/faq.md

 5. If none of the above works, it might be due to your phone’s `Game Mode`.
 Remove the game from `Game Mode` and try again.

+## How to Use the PS5 Controller's Touchpad

+In the K2er device management section, do not check the `DualSense Touchpad` option.
+This way, K2er will not hijack your touchpad, and it will continue to function as a mouse.
+Note that a few games do not support mouse clicks.

 ## How to Control the Character's View with a Mouse in Shooting Games (Hide Mouse Cursor)

 When configuring the key bindings, add an `Aiming Mode`, which simulates the finger controlling the character’s view.
 The default shortcut is `Middle Mouse Button`.